A ready-to-fit inhomogeneous cosmological model: The axially symmetric Szekeres spacetime: Axial symmetry

 \subsection{Conditions on the metric functions implied by axial symmetry}

 Axial symmetry in Szekeres spacetimes proceeds from a number of different conditions imposed on the dipole functions $S, P, Q$.
-This has been proposed for the QSS case under the form of a theorem [27] and extended subsequently to the most general case [32].
+This has been proposed for the QSS case under the form of a theorem \cite{BK10} and extended subsequently to the most general case \cite{K11}.
 We derive here conditions obtained in a more straightforward manner for any value of $\epsilon$.
 This allows us to specify and correct the previous claims and to obtain a proper validation of the simplest condition, hence setting grounds for the usual way of writing the axial symmetry assumption.

-On a hypersurface determined by $t = const.$, the Szekeres web is composed of a set of sheets - quasi-spheres, quasi-hyperboloids or quasi-planes - which exhibit not only shifted quasi-centers but also rotated dipoles when passing from a sheet to another.
+On a hypersurface determined by $t = \text{const}$, the Szekeres web is composed of a set of sheets - quasispheres, quasihyperboloids or quasiplanes - which exhibit not only shifted quasicenters but also rotated dipoles when passing from one sheet to another.

 The shortest distance from a given spacetime point to a nearby sheet is along the path $\textrm{d}p = \textrm{d}q = 0$.
 If the point is on the symmetry axis, symmetry arguments imply that this minimal distance is directed along the axis.
 In any other direction, the symmetry would be broken.
-Hence, the shifting direction can be found by imposing $\textrm{d}p = \textrm{d}q = 0$ on a solution to the set of null geodesic equations (\ref{s7})-(\ref{s10}).
-However, for a general geodesic, even in an axially symmetric spacetime, this condition imposed on (\ref{s7})-(\ref{s10}) would imply $\textrm{d}^2 p/\textrm{d}s^2 \neq 0 \neq \textrm{d}^2 q/\textrm{d}s^2$, which would mean that the condition $\textrm{d}p = \textrm{d}q = 0$ cannot be preserved all along the curve.
+Hence, the shifting direction can be found by imposing $\textrm{d}p = \textrm{d}q = 0$ on a solution to the set of null geodesic equations (\ref{s7})--(\ref{s10}).
+However, for a general geodesic, even in an axially symmetric spacetime, this condition imposed on (\ref{s7})--(\ref{s10}) would imply $\textrm{d}^2 p/\textrm{d}s^2 \neq 0 \neq \textrm{d}^2 q/\textrm{d}s^2$, which would mean that the condition $\textrm{d}p = \textrm{d}q = 0$ cannot be preserved all along the curve.
 A null geodesic with $\textrm{d}p = \textrm{d}q = 0$ all along in an axially symmetric Szekeres model travels merely the axis itself (see below).